What If I Say Most Traders Use VOLUME In A Wrong Way?

 So, in your opinion, who has significant participation in the volume?
 Buyers or Sellers?

-If your answer is ‘Buyers,’ then there is a severe mismatch between your understanding and reality because you are giving more importance to the ‘green’ color code of the volume spike.
+If your answer is ‘Buyers,’ then there is a severe mismatch between your understanding and reality because you are giving more importance to the volume spike's ‘green’ color code.

-Do you agree that the resistance area belongs to sellers?
+Do you agree that the resistance area belongs to the sellers?

 Sellers should be absent above the resistance line to give further move on the upside.